intel-ai-tce/xla/docs/tools.md

 ```
 $ run_hlo_module --platform=CUDA --reference_platform=Interpreter computation.hlo
 ```
+To run on CPU instead, replace platform with "CPU".
 As with all the tools, `--help` can be used to obtain the full list of options.

 ## Running HLO snippets with SPMD support: `multihost_hlo_runner`